 The Trick Dog Competition is an exciting new ANKC discipline that became an official event in January 2020.
 Developed by members of the Dances With Dogs discipline, the intention of Trick Dogs is to encourage handlers to teach their dogs skills and to display behaviours in a positive environment.

 Trick Dog Competition classes are:

-Starter Class: The handler selects six (6) tricks which the dog enjoys doing from a list of fifteen (15) and following training the handler and dog team compete to gain their Trick Dog Starter title.
+Starter Class: The handler selects six (6) tricks that the dog enjoys doing from a list of fifteen (15) and following training the handler and dog team compete to gain their Trick Dog Starter title.

 Novice Class: as the dog and handler gain more experience the Tricks are more difficult and the number of Tricks increases to eight (8).